 The flag is particularly prominent during Constitution Day celebrations on the first Monday in July, commemorating the islands' first constitution in 1959.
 It's also displayed during Queen Elizabeth II's official birthday celebrations in June, reflecting the Cayman Islands' status as a British territory.

-Interesting Facts About the Cayman Islands Flag
+Interesting facts about the Cayman Islands flag

 - The Cayman Islands is one of 14 British Overseas Territories that use a blue ensign defaced with their coat of arms.